-Note2) The implemented routines can be used with ephemeral or static
+Note2) The implemented routines can be used with ephemeral or static private keys.
+The base point is assumed to be public.

 Note3) For full compatibility, the user is responsible to perform step 2 of [ANS X9.63], section 5.2.2.1, prior to using the ECDH\generate function.